Takeaways from Biden’s critical solo news conference - KVIA

 “It is because of those traits and, and in consideration of that legacy, that I hope President Biden will step away from the presidential campaign,” he said on X.

-Not long after Himes, California Democrat Rep. Scott Peters became the 16th Democrat on Capitol Hill to call on Biden to withdraw his candidacy.
+Not long after Himes, California Democrat Rep. Scott Peters issued his own call for Biden to withdraw his candidacy.
 Peters is a prominent Democrat among the center-left.

 “Today I ask President Biden to withdraw from the presidential campaign,” the San Diego Democrat wrote in a statement shared with CNN.